pqabelian/abelian-community-website/docs/downloads/latest.md

 - Existing users of Desktop Wallet Legacy are strongly recommended to migrate now to this brand new Desktop Wallet Pro (MLP) so that they no longer need to remember the maximum recoverable number of wallets.
 To migrate, we need to create a new wallet at the Desktop Wallet Pro (MLP) and then use the Desktop Wallet Legacy to transfer all the ABEL coins to the new wallet.
 - For the first time, you can create wallets, some of them are fully-private and some others are pseudo-private.

-**Note:** Version 1.0.2 only updates dedicated app icons.
+**v1.0.3 Upgrade Notes:**
+- Faster transaction confirmations: Outputs are marked as spendable once available.
+- Optimized display of spendable amounts: The input field on the send page accurately shows available amounts to maximize subsequent transfers, with a new "MAX" button that automatically calculates and deducts transaction fees for a single recipient.
+- More user-friendly experience: Added additional informative tips.
 :::

 ---

 ### Abelian Desktop Wallet Legacy
-- **Release Date**: `2025-03-02`
+- **Release Date**: `2025-06-04`
-- **Package**: `abelian-desktop-wallet-legacy-v4.2.2`
+- **Package**: `abelian-desktop-wallet-legacy-v4.3.0`
 - **Download Links**:
 <div class="button-container">
-  <a href="https://download.pqabelian.io/release/abelwallet-desktop/abelian-desktop-wallet-legacy-windows-amd64-v4.2.2.zip" class="btn">Windows</a>
+  <a href="https://download.pqabelian.io/release/abelwallet-desktop/abelian-desktop-wallet-legacy-windows-amd64-v4.3.0.zip" class="btn">Windows</a>
-  <a href="https://download.pqabelian.io/release/abelwallet-desktop/abelian-desktop-wallet-legacy-macos-amd64-v4.2.2.zip" class="btn">macOS</a>
+  <a href="https://download.pqabelian.io/release/abelwallet-desktop/abelian-desktop-wallet-legacy-macos-amd64-v4.3.0.zip" class="btn">macOS</a>
-  <a href="https://download.pqabelian.io/release/abelwallet-desktop/abelian-desktop-wallet-legacy-macos-arm64-v4.2.2.zip" class="btn">macOS (Apple Silicon)</a>
+  <a href="https://download.pqabelian.io/release/abelwallet-desktop/abelian-desktop-wallet-legacy-macos-arm64-v4.3.0.zip" class="btn">macOS (Apple Silicon)</a>
-  <a href="https://download.pqabelian.io/release/abelwallet-desktop/abelian-desktop-wallet-legacy-linux-amd64-v4.2.2.zip" class="btn">Linux</a>
+  <a href="https://download.pqabelian.io/release/abelwallet-desktop/abelian-desktop-wallet-legacy-linux-amd64-v4.3.0.zip" class="btn">Linux</a>
-  <a href="https://download.pqabelian.io/release/abelwallet-desktop/abelian-desktop-wallet-legacy-linux-arm64-v4.2.2.zip" class="btn">Linux (ARM)</a>
+  <a href="https://download.pqabelian.io/release/abelwallet-desktop/abelian-desktop-wallet-legacy-linux-arm64-v4.3.0.zip" class="btn">Linux (ARM)</a>
 </div>

 ::: warning
-- After upgrading the Desktop Wallet Legacy version from 4.1.1 or earlier to version 4.2.0, you will need to re-import wallet accounts.
-Starting from version 4.2.0.
+- After upgrading the Desktop Wallet Legacy version from 4.1.1 or earlier to version 4.3.0, you will need to re-import wallet accounts.
+Starting from version 4.3.0.
 Please refer to the [Desktop Wallet Legacy User Manual](/guide/wallet/desktop-wallet-legacy#import-abel-wallet-account) for detailed operating steps.

 - The Abelian Desktop Wallet Legacy cannot migrate to the mobile wallet 'Abelian Pro' (MLP address), but transfers are allowed.
 :::